elatov/elatov.github.io/_posts/2012-08-27-migrating-the-root-zfs-pool-to-a-smaller-drive.md

     errors: No known data errors

-Since we can enable compression, let&#8217;s do that:
+Since we can enable compression, let's do that:

     root@openindiana:~# zfs set compression=on syspool

 Now we can create a BE in our smaller pool.
-Most of the intructions can be found in the Oracle document called &#8220;<a href="http://docs.oracle.com/cd/E23824_01/html/821-1448/gjtuk.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://docs.oracle.com/cd/E23824_01/html/821-1448/gjtuk.html']);">Managing Your ZFS Root Pool</a>&#8220;.
+Most of the intructions can be found in the Oracle document called "<a href="http://docs.oracle.com/cd/E23824_01/html/821-1448/gjtuk.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://docs.oracle.com/cd/E23824_01/html/821-1448/gjtuk.html']);">Managing Your ZFS Root Pool</a>".
 Here is how beadm looks like prior to any changes:

     root@openindiana:~# beadm list -d
     BE/Dataset                   Active Mountpoint Space Policy Created